Cart

 Main forecasts:

-- The used clothing market is expected to surpass fast fashion by 2029
+• The used clothing market will surpass fast fashion by 2029

-- AI and automation will dominate pricing, categorization, personalization
+• AI and automation will dominate pricing, categorization, and personalization

 Key growth regions:

-- Europe – stable growth driven by regulations and ecological awareness
+2. Europe – steady growth driven by regulations and environmental awareness

-- North America – mature market but still with high growth dynamics in the luxury resale segment
+3. North America – mature market but still with high growth in the luxury resale segment

 13.9.
 Poland in the Global Context

-The Polish market (12.3 billion PLN / ~2.8 billion USD) accounts for about 1% of the global re-commerce market, which corresponds to Poland's position in the global economy.
-However, Poland's growth rate (+26% year-on-year) is higher than the global average (~12%), meaning Poland is "catching up" with more developed markets.
+The Polish market (12.3 billion PLN / ~2.8 billion USD) accounts for about 1% of the global re-commerce market, matching Poland’s position in the global economy.
+However, Poland’s growth rate (+26% year-on-year) is higher than the global average (~12%), meaning Poland is "catching up" with more developed markets.

 Similarities: